9 – 16 inches

 Affen Terriers come from two bold and brave dog groups, the terriers and the pinschers.
 Affen Terriers are tiny in size and giant in personality, a cross between the Affenpinscher and the Border Terrier.
 Leaning more towards their terrier traits, these small companion dogs won’t back down from a challenge.
 They’re very smart and clever, always having a look of determination in whatever they’re trying to do.
 If you’re looking for a small but active dog with a lot of character, the Affen Terrier just might be the dog for you.

 Although Affen Terriers are not purebred puppies, they are designer dog breeds and may still be on the expensive side.
-Designer dog breeds are growing in popularity, but it’s crucial to go to a breeder that understands how canine genetics and breeding works.
-On average, you should expect to pay around $500 – 1,000 for Affen Terriers, spending no higher than $1,000 on a mixed-breed dog.
+Designer dog breeds are growing in popularity, but it is crucial to go to a breeder that understands how canine genetics and breeding work.

 Temperament & Intelligence of the Affen Terrier